Why you should care

 In March 2018, the FDA approved genomics company 23andMe to offer DIY home BRCA testing — for breast cancer risk — ostensibly green-stamping home diagnostics.
 But 23andMe tests only three BRCA variants (out of 500), and while the company is up front about this, Carlson says there’s a danger people will “think they are all-clear” when they’re not.
 “The FDA approvals [are the government] responding to pressure,” he says.

-At Georgia-based nonprofit WellStart Health, chief medical officer Dr. Saray Stancic also had concerns about self-administered home tests. “[It] conjure[d] up worrisome images of misinterpreted results fueling fear,” she says.
+At digital health platform WellStart Health, chief medical officer Dr. Saray Stancic also had concerns about self-administered home tests. “[It] conjure[d] up worrisome images of misinterpreted results fueling fear,” she says.

 But no longer.
 Stancic highlights a December 2018 report in the highly respected Obstetrics & Gynecology journal to explain her shift.
 Here, low-income women, a notoriously under-screened demographic, tried home HPV kits, with an in-person test, to check against success rates through lab tests.
 “The results were comparable,” Stancic says.
 “I’m happy to evolve on this one if it serves the betterment of our society.”